-The operating system on all new webservers are running Debian 9 Stretch, upgraded from Debian 8 Jessie.
+The operating system on all new webservers are running Ubuntu 20.04 LTS, the old ran Debian 9 Stretch.

-What is the difference between PHP 5.6 and PHP 7.x?
+What is the difference between the PHP 7 versions?

-There are no big changes between PHP 5.6 and PHP 7.x on our servers.
+There are no big changes between different PHP 7 versions on our servers.
 Check the PHP documentation for your version for detailed information about the changes:

 The PHP-configuration for 7.x is nearly the same as 5.6.
 Notable differences: